-To ensure that your chosen supplier will meet your requirements it can be helpful to define a set of supplier criteria, most of which your chosen supplier should be able to meet - or exceed.
-You should therefore define supplier selection criteria to help you choose suitable penetration testing suppliers, which should specify that potential suppliers should be able to:
+To ensure your chosen supplier will meet requirements, it can help to define a set of supplier criteria, most of which it should be able to meet - or exceed.
+Potential suppliers should be able to:

-- Provide a reliable, effective and proven penetration testing service at a reasonable price, within specified timescales - Meet compliance standards and the requirements of corporate or government policy, protecting client information and systems both during and after testing - Perform rigorous and effective penetration tests, ensuring that a wide range of system attacks are simulated - Adhere to a proven testing methodology, allowing sufficient time for remediation - Carry out a full range of testing (eg. black, white or grey box; internal or external infrastructure or web application; source code review; and social engineering) - Discover all major vulnerabilities, identify associated 'root causes' and strategically analyse key findings in business terms - Co-develop security improvement strategies and programmes, recommending countermeasures to both address vulnerabilities and prevent them from recurring - Produce insightful, structured, practical and easy to read reports, engaging with senior management in business terms, resolving issues with IT service providers, and addressing global risk management issues - Provide on-going advice on how to manage systems effectively over time as part of a trusted relationship.
+- Provide a reliable, effective and proven penetration testing service at a reasonable price, within specified timescales - Meet compliance standards and the requirements of corporate or government policy, protecting client information and systems both during and after testing - Perform rigorous and effective penetration tests, ensuring a wide range of system attacks are simulated - Adhere to a proven testing methodology, allowing sufficient time for remediation - Carry out a full range of testing (e.g. black-, white- or gray box, internal or external infrastructure or web application, source code review and social engineering) - Discover all major vulnerabilities, identify associated 'root causes' and strategically analyse key findings in business terms - Co-develop security improvement strategies and programmes, recommending countermeasures to both address vulnerabilities and prevent them from recurring - Produce insightful, structured, practical and easy to read reports, engaging with senior management in business terms, resolving issues with IT service providers, and addressing global risk management issues - Provide on-going advice on how to manage systems effectively over time as part of a trusted relationship